 April 7, 2022

 When we surveyed the Listings Project community in the summer of 2020, we learned that over 50% of listers who responded offer services on a freelance or gig basis.
 We weren’t surprised.
 We know our community is full of writers, illustrators, accountants, embroiderers, bodyworkers, caregivers, teachers, and other creative professionals who work directly with their clients on a freelance basis.
-That’s one reason we decided to expand our opportunities section: to help support listers who are offering their services.
-This guide is part of that ongoing effort.
+That’s one reason we decided to create a services offered section: to help support listers who are offering their services.
+This guide will help you write the most accurate and engaging services offered listing.
 Our hope is that it helps listers in our community who will benefit from your services and skills.